CatoriClothing/Shopify-Tracking-Page/README.md

 Basic functionality shouldn't cost money.

 ## About
-Track USPS packages and show estimated delivery dates, latest scan events, package class and any other data that USPS provides via their API.
+Track over 100+ carriers using EasyPost as well as direct DHL API integration for packages and show estimated delivery dates, latest scan events, package class and any other data that DHL or EasyPost provides via their API.
-Can be worked to use any shipping carriers API.
-Swiss Post and Asendia have strict limitations and don't provide a public API.

 ## Overview
 - Create a new page using the page template and style it as required.